cometbft/cometbft/spec/light-client/accountability/Synopsis.md

 # Synopsis

- A TLA+ specification of a simplified Tendermint consensus, tuned for fork accountability.
+ A TLA+ specification of a simplified Tendermint consensus algorithm, tuned for fork accountability.
 The simplifications are as follows:

 - the procotol runs for one height, that is, one-shot consensus